Salt-555/Pip-pi/README.md

 Pip Pi - Mini Assistant

-Pip Pi is a lightweight Python-based AI agent application designed to run on a Raspberry Pi.
+Pip Pi is a lightweight Python-based AI agent application designed to run on a Raspberry Pi 5 or anything stronger.
 It features a customizable GUI, animated ASCII faces, and theme support.
 The current version requires you have Ollama downloaded on your machine.
+Gemma2 (2 billion perameter version) makes up the brans, but this is easily changed to something bigger if your system can support it.
+You can expect better/ more consistant results with bigger models.

 ---